carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

 To construct the first pangenome, several _Streptococcus_ strains were considered.
-Let us search the genome of _Streptoccocus agalactie 515_, one of the original strains.
+Let's search the genome of _Streptoccocus agalactie 515_, one of the original strains.
-`ncbi-download` tool required the strain 515 with the flag `-S 515`, the format selected will be fasta.
+Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available in the database and its content.
+Include the `-n` flag within your command to do a "dry-run", which means to show the available accessions instead of downloading them.
+Uste the flag `--formats` to specify the desired format, `--genera` to specify the genus, and `-S` for the strain.
+The `ncbi-genome-download` allways ends with the group of organisms, in our case `bacteria`.
 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -n bacteria
 ~~~